Romania

 Overall construction activity

-In 2022, the net investments in the national economy amounted to 30.436,74 mln EUR, registering an increase of 8.5%, compared to 2021.
-The increases were recorded in all structural elements: New construction works by 8.2%, Machinery (including transportations means) and Other expenses with 7.8% each.
+In 2024 net investments in the national economy amounted to 38 955,86 mln Euro, a decrease of 4,9% compared to 2023.
+The evolution of net investments in national economy, by structural elements, is as follows: New construction worksdecreased by 5,9%, Machinery (including transportations means) decreased by 10,8% and Other expenditure increased by 20%.

 Housebuilding